What is a Program Assistant?

 - Complete training requirements by the established deadlines.

-- Does not create a conflict of interest
+- Does not create a conflict of interest or violate nepotism policies.

 - If Program Assistants are employed by an organization or business that may profit from the Program, contact Learning Abroad immediately.
 The Program Assistant will need to go through the Conflict of Interest process in Academic Affairs.